swholtzman/GameOfLife/README.md

 # GameOfLife 🌍

-Welcome to **GameOfLife**, a captivating Java game 🎮 that simulates a dynamic environment bustling with various life forms.
-Dive into a world where plants, herbivores, carnivores, and omnivores coexist, interact, and strive for survival 🌱🦁.
-This project leverages the power of Java and JavaFX to create an immersive visualization of life’s interactions.
-Whether you're fascinated by biology, software simulation, or the intricate dance of ecosystems, **GameOfLife** offers a window into the fundamental interactions of life itself.
+Welcome to **GameOfLife**, a Java game 🎮 that simulates a dynamic environment filled with various life forms.
+Dive into a world where plants, herbivores, carnivores, and omnivores coexist, interact, and battle for survival 🌱🦁.
+This project uses Java and JavaFX to visualize life’s interactions.
+Whether you're fascinated by biology, software simulation, or the intricate dance of ecosystems, **GameOfLife** offers a view into the interactions of life that allow for an ecosystem to thrive.

 ## Features 🚀